 The State of Colorado passed a law in 1997 authorizing and regulating all rural transportation authorities in the state, which provided guidance for creating a local transportation authority.
 Local governments in the Pikes Peak region began talking about the need for a regional approach to transportation and transit.
-The cities of Colorado Springs and Manitou Springs, El Paso County, and the town of Green Mountain Falls realized that the area’s rapid growth in population and the resulting traffic congestion called for a united effort to maintain current infrastructure and support new projects.
+The cities of Colorado Springs and Manitou Springs, unincorporated El Paso County, and the towns of Green Mountain Falls, Ramah and Calhan realized that the area’s rapid growth in population and the resulting traffic congestion called for a united effort to maintain current infrastructure and support new projects.
 A coalition of Pikes Peak area governments, businesses, and community organizations worked for over two years to communicate the need for capital, maintenance and transit funding to the public, develop ballot language, and create organizational materials and structure.

 The PPRTA was established by voter-approved ballot in November 2004, which authorized a one-percent sales tax to support PPRTA goals.
 The funds are divided between capital projects(55%), maintenance projects(35%) , and transit(10%).